How much CO2 does a tree absorb per year?

 Yearly carbon storage per tree

-The data used for this calculation can be found in the Greenhouse gas inventory 2017, the most up-to-date data on carbon storage in trees.
+The data used for this calculation can be found in the German Forest Inventory 2022, the most up-to-date data on carbon storage in trees.

 Which tree stores the most CO2 per year?